estatistics/lavaan-multi-cfa-sem-functions/README.md

 - Returning a cleaned dataset ready for robust structural equation modeling
 - Reports exactly the rows that outliers exists
 - It is mostly a helper function for run_qqplots_cfa() but it can used independently too for single datasets
+- Sensitivity and cut_off options can be used to exclude outliers
 - Simple use eg.
  ```
   outliers_res <- outlier_remove_cfa(data_dt$Time1, sensitivity = 1,